SherinBloemendaal/php-google-analytics-reporting-api-v4/README.md

 ## Limitations
 The currently limitations:
 1. This library only supports *[Service Applications](https://console.developers.google.com/iam-admin/serviceaccounts)* (aka Server to Server) currently.
+2. For now, a metric filter on a segment is not supported, only dimensions.
 ## Testing
 Testing is not added yet!
 *FYI: PHPUnit will be used for unit testing*